w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Make link text meaningful

-Try to write link text so that it would make sense out of context.
+Write link text so that it would make sense out of context.
 Link text should describe the content of the link target in a meaningful way.
 Avoid using link text such as 'click here', 'find out more', or 'read more'.
-Where the link target is not HTML, indicate the document type and approximate size in the link text.
+Indicate the document type and approximate size in the link text when the link target is not HTML.

 {::nomarkdown}
 <%= example %>